paulpeters144/az-func-api/README.md

 ## Features

 -  Simple routing for endpoints
--  Middleware support for pre- and post-processing
+-  Middleware support with pre- and post-hook processing
--  Built-in logging hooks
+-  Create full featured APIs in an Azure Function
--  TypeScript support for type safety
+-  Typescript support for safety

 ## Installation